The Database That Interviews Your Application (Then Optimises Itself)

 """

-AI agent that observes PostgreSQL query patterns, fingerprints the workload,
+Production-grade AI agent that observes PostgreSQL query patterns,

 """